‘Gone With The Wind’ Actress Olivia de Havilland Photographed At 103

 In 1988, at 82 years old and after a 50+ year career, De Havilland appeared in her last acting role, but that didn’t mean she would slow down.
 She’s traveled to special showings of Gone With The Wind, presented at the Academy Awards (2003), received the national Medal of Arts (2008), narrated the documentary I Remember Better When I Paint (2009), was appointed a Chevalier – or knight – of the Légion d’honneur, which is the highest decoration in France (2010), and was appointed Dame Commander of the Order of the British Empire at the 2017’s Queen’s Birthday Honours when she was 100 years old.

 She turned 103 years old on July 1, 2019 and fans sent wonderful tributes online.
-Olivia was a beautiful woman, and nothing has changed!
-See what she looks like now in the tweets below.
+Olivia was a beautiful woman, and nothing changed!
+See what she looked like at 103 in the tweets below.

 Watch some of her scenes from Gone With The Wind below.